cis3296s26/Temple-Food-Trucks/README.md

 - What is expected to happen when the app start.

 # Backend Developer Setup
-1.
- - Have Docker Desktop installed
+1. Have Docker Desktop installed
- - Have Git installed

 2. Build and start the containers by running:
     "docker compose up --build -d"